alextanhongpin/go-microservice/README.md

 - include the `.env` in the `.gitignore`, we do not want to commit sensitive info to git repository
 - there many libraries to parse and read environment config, use the one that is the most simple to use
 - pass the config down through DI (dependency injection) or params, **DO NOT** call it straight from `os.Getenv`
+- separate required and optional config
+- ensure there is a sane defaults for configs if the value is not provided
+- create separate .env file for different environment, do not place the configs for different environment in one file an comment them - you might forget to uncomment the production one and do damage there will executing the code
+- avoid putting production config locally, just staging and development
+- if unsure of the naming convention for different environment, use `dev`, `staging`, `qa`, and `prod`

 ## Working with different environment